aerobless/knowledge/💻 Software Development/☁ AWS/Management & Governance.md

 # AWS Config

 Continually evaluates infrastructure against a set of rules.
-Provides configuration history for infrastructure.&#x20;
+Provides configuration history for infrastructure.

 Works against a set of rules, some are provided but you can also setup your own.